melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-compute.md

 Amazon LightSail is a compute service for people who do not have expert AWS knowledge.
 It allows you to quickly spin up pre-configured virtual servers.
 VPCs, subnets and other details do not need to be configured.
 It simplifies things and allows quick launch of instances and databases.

-### Elastic Container Service (ECS)
+### Elastic Container Service (ECS) and Elastic Kubernetes Service (EKS)

+Containers are "packages of code and all their execution requirements", e.g. OS, softare.
+The contaners can be deployed to any environment that support containers.
+Environments that are preconfigured to support containers and not the app itself directly are **Elastic container service** and **Elastic kubernetes service**.

 ECS provides infrastructure for launching docker containers a.k.a. containers as a service (CaaS).
-Dockers images define the run environment and code used to created a container instance.
+ECS and EKS take care of installing and upgrading docker, container distribution across multiple servers.
+They are managed services for running containers.
+They simply the process of running clusters of containers in the cloud.

 ### Fargate

-There are two different ECS launch types: EC2 which is manually managed, and **Amazon Fargate** which is  automatically managed.
-Fargate provisions based on demand and upgrades automatically.
-ECS/Fargate is well-suited for microservices.
+Fargate is a serverless container execution environement.
+Fargate provisions servers based on demand and upgrades automatically.
+ECS and Fargate are well-suited for microservices.

-### Elastic Kubernetes Service (EKS)
+### Elastic Container Registry (ECR)

+A registry where you can manage an docker image repository, which can then be used by ECS and EKS.